 In this article we develop a comprehensive theoretical and doctrinal framework for the American Pipe doctrine.
 Building on earlier work, we demonstrate that American Pipe tolling is a federal common law rule that aims to carry into effect the provisions and policies of Federal Rule of Civil Procedure 23, the federal class action device.
 Contrary to the Court’s assertion in CalPERS, American Pipe is not an “equitable tolling doctrine.”
 Neither is it the product of a direct mandate in Rule 23, which is the source of authority, not the source of the rule.
 Having clarified the status of American Pipe tolling as federal common law, we explain the basis on which the doctrine operates across jurisdictions, binding subsequent actions in both federal and state court.
 We argue that the doctrine applies whether the initial action in federal court was based on a federal or state cause of action – a question that has produced disagreement among the lower federal courts.
 And we situate American Pipe within the framework of the Court’s Erie jurisprudence, explaining how the doctrine should operate when the putative class action was in federal court based on diversity jurisdiction and the courts of the state in which it was filed would apply a different rule.
 Finally, we discuss how CalPERS should have been decided if the Court had recognized the true nature of the American Pipe rule and if it had engaged the legislative history of the Securities Act rather than relying on labels.

 Burbank, Stephen B. and Wolff, Tobias Barrington, "Class Actions, Statutes of Limitations and Repose, and Federal Common Law" (2018).
-Faculty Scholarship.
+Faculty Scholarship at Penn Carey Law.
 1962.